topwaye/klingon/README.md

 would you have played cards if you were at home
 what don't you at home play
 what don't you want to play at home
+do you want to be home
+where do you want to be

 klingon shows how our brains actually think to form sentences